Skip to content

 For a full analysis of Beckham + Mbappé stacking with calculation tables and scenarios by profile, download our 16-page whitepaper or contact BMC’s international tax team directly.

 Note: This content is for general information purposes only.
-Statements marked [VERIFY] correspond to regulatory points pending confirmation in the definitive text of Decreto Legislativo 1/2024 of the Comunidad de Madrid and must be verified before application to any specific situation.
+The regulatory framework described (Ley 4/2024, BOCM-20241128-1; art.
+17 bis of Decreto Legislativo 1/2010 of Madrid) must be verified against the current text of the legislation before application to any specific situation.
 BMC recommends not taking any fiscal action based solely on this analysis without prior individual advice.

 FAQ